hpc/charliecloud/README.rst

 Container images can be built using Docker or anything else that can generate a standard Linux filesystem tree.

-Because user namespaces are available only in newer kernel versions, an experimental setuid mode is also provided to let sites evaluate Charliecloud even if they do not have user namespace-capable kernels readily available.

 How do I learn more?
 --------------------